-With over 13 years as an academic copy-editor and proofreader, I would be delighted to offer help with your papers, journal articles, books and more!
+With over 15 years as an academic copy-editor, I would be delighted to offer help with your papers, journal articles, books (and any copy that needs a bit of a polish!

 Copy editing in both British and American English on a wide range of (mostly contributory) non-fiction volumes for international publication.